 "Disappointment is the nurse of wisdom." - Boyle Roche

 I've had my fair share of disappointment, some much worse than others.
-When I go to the freezer to attack the Moose Tracks ice cream only to be left with a blank spot where it should be and an empty container in the trash: mild to medium level of disappointment, depends on the day.
+Thinking there is Moose Tracks ice cream only to be find a blank spot where it should be and an empty container in the trash: mild to medium level of disappointment, depends on the day.
+Thinking that my newly promoted salesperson to sales manager will kill it…then doesn’t.
+That’s big.

-But yet we often here these heartbreaking stories of top performers not capable of transitioning into great leaders.
-And it breaks everyone's hearts.
+What’s worse, when top performers do not do well in transitioning to leadership it breaks everyone's hearts.
 The former performer misses his glory days, the boss misses the talented performer having the confidence he once did, now he's struggling and she doesn't know why.
 Not only that, his team is affected and to top it all off...sales are terrible because the top performer isn't pulling those numbers in anymore either.

-Wow...how on earth did we allow this to happen?
+Wow...how on earth did this happen?
 What did we miss?
 There must be something...there is no way someone who naturally excelled all this time, would now be rendered ineffective in a leadership role.

 In the video, we dive into: